sebastientourbier/docker-elk/README.md

      cd ~
      ```

 This is all I managed to do within the 4 hours.
 I was not familiar with the elasticsearch and ELK stack and it took me some time to find a solution for the TLS encryption.
 I am sorry but I did not have time to ingest a log with logstash and display it with Elasticsearch.
+Also later, I realized that my connection to Kibana was also not secured.

+## Note

+I could not let this project uncompleted, and so I decided to keep working on this using my local setup. :grin:

+A fully working solution is accessible on the `tls` branch of this repo: https://github.com/sebastientourbier/docker-elk/tree/tls

+I created the following PR to easily track the different changes I made to allow TLS encryption for Elasticsearch and Kinaba, as well as the data ingestion with Logstash: https://github.com/sebastientourbier/docker-elk/pull/1/files